 Things You'll Need

 Remove the hinge pin with a screwdriver or a cold chisel.
 Place the screwdriver or cold chisel under the edge of the head of the hinge pin.
 Tap on the handle of the screwdriver with your hand.
 If you can't get it out with your hand, use a hammer.
 The hinge pin should begin to work its way up through the hinge.
 Pull out the hinge pin with your fingers and set it aside.

 Video of the Day

-Fill the sink with warm water and a few squirts of dishwashing soap.
+Fill the sink or shallow plastic tub with warm water and a few squirts of dishwashing soap.

 Scrub the hinges and the hinge pins vigorously with a scrub sponge or coarse steel wool.
-Try to remove all dirt, debris and any rust that may be present.
-If there is a lot of rust, use steel wool.
+Try to remove all dirt, debris, and any rust that may be present.
+If there is a lot of rust on the door hinge, use steel wool for this task.
 Dry the hinge pins thoroughly with a towel.
 Be sure to dry the areas in the screw holes as well to prevent more rust from forming.